Lake Tisza, the second largest lake in Hungary is situated on the Great Hungarian Plain, in the eastern part of the country.

 Lake Tisza Tour Network can help you to arrange a tour around the area.
 You can rent bicycles or boats and have a rest on the way at friendly small ports, inns or pension houses.

 You can also go bird-watching on some of the small islands.
-You can easily approach special observation points where you can study local birds in their own nests without disturbing them.
+It is easy to approach special observation points where you can study local birds in their own nests without disturbing them.

 Sarud basin, Abádszalók bay, Tiszafüred basin